Help us rebuild Catholic churches and schools in Puerto Rico

 Hurricane-damaged church in Ponce

-Catholic Extension Society helped the Puerto Rican dioceses secure $400 million in funding from the Federal Emergency Management Agency (FEMA).
+Catholic Extension Society has helped the Puerto Rican dioceses secure $400 million in funding from the Federal Emergency Management Agency (FEMA).
 We established a recovery team, including an office based in Puerto Rico and staffed by local professional experts, to help the dioceses submit applications and navigate the complex funding requirements.

 The churches and schools damaged in the 2020 catastrophic earthquakes are included in the recovery project as well.